José Altafini: Style of play

-Regarded as one of the best strikers of his generation, Altafini was a complete striker, with good skills, fast feet, and an eye for goal, who was quick, agile, and physically strong.
-In addition to his pace and physical attributes, he was gifted with excellent control, technique, flair, and dribbling ability, and he was also a highly creative player, having started his career as an attacking midfielder or winger, before being switched to a more offensive role as a centre-forward.
-He made a name for himself as a highly prolific goalscorer throughout his career, due to his powerful, accurate shot, and ability to make attacking runs, as well as his intelligence, and instinctive opportunism inside the penalty area.
+Regarded as one of the best strikers of his generation, Altafini was a complete striker, with good skills, fast feet and an eye for goal, who was quick, agile and physically strong.
+In addition to his pace and physical attributes, he was gifted with excellent control, technique, flair and dribbling ability; he was also a highly creative player, having started his career as an attacking midfielder or winger, before being switched to a more offensive role as a centre-forward.
+He made a name for himself as a highly prolific goalscorer throughout his career, due to his powerful, accurate shot and ability to make attacking runs, as well as his intelligence and instinctive opportunism inside the penalty area.

 Media

 Punditry

 After retiring from football, Altafini became a notable football commentator in Italy, where he coined the term golazzo, a transliteration of the word golaço from his native Portuguese, which roughly translates into English as 'great goal'; although it is not actually a word in Italian.
 A sound bite of his use of the phrase while commentating was used at the start and finish of Channel 4's Football Italia.